 Remove Proxies to People

-In all cases, try and deal with the primary source of information, don’t rely exclusively on proxies to people: augment or replace proxies with direct involvement whenever possible to get better overall communication.
+In all cases, try and deal with the primary source of information.
+Do not rely exclusively on proxies to people: replace or augment or augment proxies with direct involvement whenever possible to get better overall communication.
 You may be surprised at how many “proxies” you currently rely on.

 - Despite adding in multiple layers of subject matter experts, teams still build the wrong things